platform review

 Author

-Reviewed and published by Aaron Jones.
+Reviewed by Aaron Jones.
 Based in California, he developed a passion for film from a young age and has since viewed over 10,000 films.
-Curently serves as a film critic at CinemaWaves, he has contributed to other publications as well.
+His appreciation for the medium led him to film criticism, where he now writes for CinemaWaves, offering analysis of both contemporary releases and timeless classics.
+In addition to his work here, he has contributed to other publications as well.
 Feel free to follow him on Instagram and Letterboxd.

 1990s, Banpo Town, rural China.
 A woman’s body is found by the river.
 Ma Zhe, Chief of the Criminal Police, heads up the murder investigation that leads to an…